Sound engine¶

 Hints

-If your MIDI controller supports aftertouch, try routing it to the Suborbit Speed CC.
+• If your MIDI controller supports aftertouch or MPE, try Routing it to Suborbit Speed.

 Corners are the origin of sound synthesis in Vector.